kostasafe/data-analysis-app/README.md

 # Data Analysis Application
 This Streamlit-based application provides a comprehensive data analysis tool for performing various classification and clustering algorithms on datasets.
-It supports CSV and Excel file uploads and delivers intuitive visualizations and performance metrics for machine learning models.</br>
+It supports CSV or Excel file uploads and delivers intuitive visualizations and performance metrics for machine learning models.</br>

 ## Features